viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 #### Install `cargo-generate` with `cargo`

- `cargo` installs automatically when downloading Rust with Rustup.
+ `cargo` installs automatically when downloading Rust with rustup.

 Run the following command to install `cargo-generate`: